Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 100% dedicated (private) hardware

-All of AngelTrack's routers and server blades are dedicated (private) hardware in a high-availability (HA) cluster.
-AngelTrack's SQL cluster is likewise dedicated (private) to AngelTrack LLC and is deployed HA.
+All of AngelTrack's firewalls, server blades, and SQL instances are dedicated (private) hardware in a high-availability cluster.

 We do not share any hardware or virtual machines with any other application or organization.